 Pre-req: 58.204 History of Art II: Renaissance to Modern Art or Permission of Instructor.

-Serves as a general meteorology course for the non-science major.
-Topics include: atmospheric composition, solar radiation, temperature, moisture and condensation relationship between air pressure and wind, weather patterns, severe weather, optical phenomena in the atmosphere, and the behavior and possible change of climate.
+General meteorology course.
+Topics include atmospheric composition, solar radiation, temperature, moisture and condensation relationship between air pressure and wind, weather patterns, severe weather, optical phenomena in the atmosphere, and the behavior and possible change of climate.
+Appropriate for KCS major science elective.

 A series of lectures concerned with the interrelationships of organisms with their abiotic environment with emphasis on the New England area.
 Selected current topics will supplement the text.